solarte7/deepLungCancer/trained-models/Readme.txt

 https://drive.google.com/drive/folders/1yBUzLzF9YjlOITmAlzB6JmH4nIczAfr-?usp=sharing

-You can download BiLSTM and BERT models at that link.
+You can download BiLSTM and BERT models from the above link.

 Requeriments: Tensorflow 2.0 and Keras.